backend-development/backend-development-textbook/source/caching.md

 #### uses and limitations of view

-In this case the view might be a first step towards refactoring the database.
+In this case the view might be a **first step** towards **refactoring the database**.
 We just have too many tables in the database that are not really needed.

 We can rewrite the rails app step by step to use only the new view,